 Common Causes of Forehead Wrinkles

-Notice how we mentioned “static wrinkles?”
+Noticed the term “static wrinkles?”
 While some people start to fret over forehead wrinkles the moment they see a picture of themselves smiling accompanied by a couple "11" lines, the truth is, wrinkles don’t become permanent (read: static), until they’re there when you’re not making a face at all.
 NYC-based board-certified dermatologist Dr. Dendy Engelman refers to this concept as dynamic vs. static wrinkles.
-Where dynamic wrinkles are a fleeting part of normal everyday expression, static wrinkles are those that leave their tracks while said expression is at rest.
+Where dynamic wrinkles are a fleeting part of normal everyday expression, static wrinkles are those that leave their tracks while your face is at rest.

 Can You Really Get Rid of Forehead Wrinkles?

 Just like the age-old question of whether or not you can make pores disappear, you can’t entirely vanish forehead wrinkles, but there are methods that quickly and effectively reduce their appearance.
 “As we age, we lose collagen and elastin, which helps our skin bounce back,” Engelman explains, noting that we can off-set or prevent some of this with topical applications of retinoid, antioxidants, ceramides, and other ingredients to help the skin perform its best.